shared-processing-unit/processing-unit/README.md

 ## preconditions

-.env-File with the following fields:
+.env-variable with the following field:

--   connection
--   rootId
+-   connection=wss-connection

 example: